 If your school is still accepting tuition payments at your school, or at the church or parish with which it is affiliated, parents could make their checks payable to the school or church/parish with no indication in the memo line that the payment is for tuition.
 This makes it look as if the check is simply a contribution because these organizations are non-profit organizations, and these organizations also accept contributions from donors.

 Make no mistake – tuition is considered to be payment for services, and is not tax-deductible.
 Amounts contributed to the school over and above the cost of tuition charged to a parent, however, could be considered to be a charitable gift (as with any tax-related issue, remember to consult your tax advisor for up-to-date legal counsel).
-Establishing a policy requiring all tuition payments to be processed by FACTS can protect your school’s families against this temptation, as well as provide payment security, mitigating the risk that comes with collecting checks in-house, as well as transparency, allowing parishioners to know that their payment to the school is actually going to pay for the school’s educational program.
+Establishing a policy requiring all tuition payments to be processed by a payment plan provider like FACTS can protect your school’s families against this temptation, as well as provide payment security, mitigating the risk that comes with collecting checks in-house, as well as transparency, allowing parishioners to know that their payment to the school is actually going to pay for the school’s educational program.